-After mixing the cement, remove the femoral canal suction absorber.
-Insert the nozzle of the cement gun to the top of the Buck cement restrictor and inject cement into the canal in retrograde fashion.
+After removing the femoral canal suction absorber, use suction to remove any remaining blood from the canal.
+Insert the nozzle of the cement gun to the top of the BUCK cement restrictor and inject cement into the canal in retrograde fashion.
 Continue injecting cement until the canal is completely full and the distal tip of the nozzle is clear of the canal.